Difference between Data Scientist and Business Analyst

 |Tools||Tools of data scientists are none other than Data warehousing, Data visualization, and machine learning.||There are various tools for business analysis like Blueprint, Axure, Bit impulse, etc. which make improve productivity.|

-Thus, both data scientists and business analysts perform the job of increasing the value of a business.
+Thus, both of them perform the job of increasing the value of a business.
 The different roles and responsibilities that they perform help an organization knowing its value and they provide a way of improving and increasing its market value.
 The process improvements by business analysts and the predictions done by data scientists assist the company to have a safe present and a bright future.

-This has been a guide to Data Scientist vs Business Analyst, their Meaning, Head to Head Comparison, Key Differences, Comparision Table, and Conclusion.
+This has been a guide to Data Scientist vs Business Analyst.
+Here we have discussed Data Scientist vs Business Analyst head to head comparison, key difference along with infographics and comparison table.
 You may also look at the following articles to learn more –

 - Business Analytics vs Business Intelligence